-List all the information you already have on hand before beginning this research.
-We're going to research three different services in three different ways.
+We are going to research three different services in three ways.

 This works best when researching an ancestor that you already can pinpoint an event, place, and date together.

-For example when and where a person was born... or when and where a person died.
+For example, when and where a person was born... or when and where a person died.
 Some piece of information and a location is best, even an estimated date range can work.

-Research 3 - Three Resources, Three Different Ways
+Research 33 - Three Resources, Three Different Ways